Everything’s coming up Roses at this New York-founded firm with expertise in all things employment, sports, and healthcare.

 Offers: undisclosed

-Proskauer’s summer associates can work in a number of departments and gain exposure through assignments, workshops and shadowing without the constraint of a formal rotation process.
-Work is distributed either by the legal recruiting department.
+Proskauer’s summer associates can work with a number of departments and gain exposure through assignments, workshops and shadowing without the constraint of a formal rotation process.
+Work is distributed either by the legal recruiting department or a work coordinator.

 Top tips for this stage: